 The Human Resource outputs will ensure that the right people, with the right skills are available to provide support to the NCT in achieving its various strategies to improve efficiencies.
-Concerted efforts in youth development and its various initiatives through its BBBEE implementation plan, are aligned to the dtic's Outcome 2 relating to Transformation.
+Concerted efforts in youth development and its various initiatives through its BBBEE implementation plan, are aligned to the dtic's transformation outcome.